 Eligibility

-We invite students in their fourth year of medical school from a US allopathic or osteopathic medical school to apply who identify as an individual from a disadvantaged background, such as but not limited to:
+We invite students in their fourth year of medical school from a U.S. allopathic or osteopathic medical school to apply who identify as an individual from a disadvantaged background, such as but not limited to:

-- High level of financial need.
+- High level of financial need; and/or

-Application Process
+Scholarship Application

 - Visiting Student Application AND